Timothy Woods

 Protein deficiency is a common reason for certain food cravings, especially red meat.

-Meat is a great source of protein, but if you aren’t eating red meat, you aren’t getting sufficient protein.
+Meat is an excellent source of protein, but if you aren’t eating red meat, you aren’t getting sufficient protein.

 When you don’t have enough protein, the body starts to look for ways to restore the protein levels.
-This leads to an increase in appetite, which in turn causes you to crave meat [1].
+This leads to an increase in appetite, which causes you to crave meat [1].

 Weak nails indicate you’re lacking protein and should eat more meat.